algorand/js-algorand-sdk/README.md

 ## Documentation

-Documention for this SDK is available here: https://algorand.github.io/js-algorand-sdk/.
+Documentation for this SDK is available here: https://algorand.github.io/js-algorand-sdk/.
 Additional resources are available on https://developer.algorand.org.

 ## Examples